jessekhaira/Giphy-For-Recipes/README.md

 ## Features
 * Pulls 6 random recipes from the API and displays them in grid boxes with an associated image
-* Search bar makes query to API
+* Search bar able to search for recipes
 * Favourite functionality to favourite certain recipes and save them for later
 * Refresh button to load new 6 recipes at any time
+* Infinite scrolling implemented from scratch

 ## Screenshots